Last Updated on August 21, 2021 by Paul Guzman

 Yes, I too have to research and find the right solution!

 But as most of you know the Southwest continues to struggle with drought conditions.
 Some years are worse than others.
 Others areas have been undergoing a severe drought.
 Hopefully not this year!
 Right?

-Many cities impose watering restrictions which make it hard for the novice or seasoned gardener to make their landscaping area green and lush.
+Many cities impose watering restrictions, making it hard for novice or seasoned gardeners to make their landscaping area green and lush.
 Watering your lawn and new plants only twice per week is not good!

 So, what’s a gardener to do?
 There are some things you can do to help overcome drought conditions no matter where you live.